netscaler/netscaler-adc-metrics-exporter/README.md

 ```
 This directs the exporter container to scrape 10.0.0.1 IP, and the expose the stats it collects on port 8888.

-Note: If default port to connect with ADC is not 80/443 for HTTP/HTTPS respectively, then append --target-nsip with port.
+**NOTE:** If default port to connect with ADC is not 80/443 for HTTP/HTTPS respectively, then append --target-nsip with port.
 For instance, if port for ADC is 9080 then use: --target-nsip=10.0.0.1:9080

 File 'config.yaml' should contain username and password of the ADC to which exporter connects to.
 For reference, refer config.yaml.example which specifies the format for providing the login credentials.